Janumet

 Janumet Side Effects

-When taking this medication, you might experience some common side effects like nausea, vomiting, stomach upset, diarrhea, headache, weakness, and a metallic taste in your mouth.
-These are usually mild and should ease over time.
-However, if they persist or worsen, consult your healthcare provider promptly.
+When taking this medication, some individuals may encounter common side effects such as nausea, vomiting, stomach upset, diarrhea, headache, and weakness.
+A metallic taste in the mouth is also possible.
+These effects are usually mild and temporary, but if they persist or worsen, it's important to consult a healthcare provider.
+Additionally, some people might experience upper respiratory tract infections.

 Janumet FAQs